- Where can I rent a vehicle for University business?

-Please see the U Wide Contract web site for Car Rental program details.
+Please see the U Wide Agreement website for Car Rental program details.

 - Can I rent a vehicle long-term?

-- What happens if I get a traffic or parking ticket while driving a University vehicle?
+- What happens if I receive a fine (tickets or fines from unpaid tolls) while driving a University vehicle?

 - If I have an accident while driving a University Vehicle, can it affect my personal insurance premium?